 - 1/2 tsp black pepper

-- 1 ripe avocado, peeled and cubed
+- 1 ripe avocado, pitted and cubed

 - Cook pasta according to package directions.
 Rinse but do not drain.